 A: There are different fields you can focus on if you become a graphic designer.
 However, the areas that pay much better include:

 - Motion director

 - Senior Designer

 - UX Designer

 - Creative Director

 A career in graphic design is accompanied by a chance to taste more exciting new experiences.
-The learning process never stops, and you get inspirations from your day to day interactions with other people and products.
+The learning process never stops, and you get inspiration from your day-to-day interactions with other people and products.

 Times are changing, and so should you.
 As you progress in the field, try to look into other modern sub-fields such as web or motion graphics, interactive installations, etc. This is where you can showcase your creativity while still earning a better income.

 So why not give it a try by becoming a graphic designer today?
 You can start by joining a vast community of freelance graphic designers and land your first gig to get you going.